ukparliament/ontologies/meta/weeknotes/2025/47/index.md

 ## Taxonomic tinkerings

 Further back, in the backend of indexing, changes have also been happening in our taxonomy of terms.
-In the first place, a number of names which had been used by our crack team of indexers but never controlled as concepts, have been checked, doubled checked and [turned into controlled concepts as appropriate](https://trello.com/c/ErctUdh9/80-uncontrolled-names).
+In the first place, a number of names which had been used by our crack team of indexers but not controlled as concepts, have been checked, doubled checked and [turned into controlled concepts as appropriate](https://trello.com/c/ErctUdh9/80-uncontrolled-names).
 Any affected indexings also being updated.
-Fine work from Librarians Ned and Phil.
+Fine work from Librarian Ned.

 In the second place, team:taxonomy have also been pondering the preponderance of Member identifiers being present in the taxonomy, picked up by the <abbr title="Ontology Refresh Service">ORefIS</abbr> service and inserted into the Search and Indexing triplestore.
 For reasons that should be obvious, [some taxonomic terms are in use for more than one Member](https://trello.com/c/MBLRREbI/379-orefis-fix-inc0210788-reducing-the-number-of-note-fields).
 This being true for both bishops and hereditary peers.
 In such cases, our taxonomy might carry up to four MNIS IDs on one concept.
 The next Bishop of Durham bringing that up to a round five.
 Following investigations by our Jianhan, it turns out that ORefIS only wrote the value in the first MNIS field.
 Should it find a different value in this field, the old code would delete from the triplestore and replace with the new value.
 Jianhan has now adapted this code to make the process additive, rather than a like-for-like replacement.
 Thanks Jianhan.